Top leaders pays respects to Mulayam at funeral | Politics

 BJP leader Rita Bahuguna Joshi, one of the opposition party leaders who arrived early, said Yadav never considered his political opponents as enemies and that he shared a personal bond with every leader.

-Yoga guru Baba Ramdev, too, was seen accompanying Akhilesh Yadav at the ceremony.
+Yoga guru Ramdev, too, was seen accompanying Akhilesh Yadav at the ceremony.

+BJP leader Varun Gandhi, who also turned up to pay his tributes to Yadav, was seen hugging Akhilesh Yadav.

-Senior SP leaders Azam Khan, Abu Azmi, Ramgopal Yadav, Dharmendra Yadav, Swami Prasad Maurya, Ram Gobind Chaudhary, Kiranmoy Nanda, and Om Prakash Singh were among the leaders that were seen since morning at the pandal where their party patron's coffin was kept.
+Azam Khan, Abu Azmi, Ramgopal Yadav, Dharmendra Yadav, Swami Prasad Maurya, Ram Gobind Chaudhary, Kiranmoy Nanda, and Om Prakash Singh were among the SP leaders who were seen since morning at the pandal where their party patron's coffin was kept.

 Mulayam Singh Yadav, who had also served as the defence minister, passed away aged 82 at a private hospital in Gurugram on Monday.